devkeydet/AzureFileShareOnewaySync/README.md

 ## Deeper Dive

-For a deeper explanation of the scenario this sample aims to address, and walkthrough of the code, please review this [blog post](http://blogs.msdn.com/devkeydet).
-TODO: Insert working link.
+For a deeper explanation of the scenario this sample aims to address, and walkthrough of the code, please review this [blog post](https://blogs.msdn.microsoft.com/devkeydet/2016/10/12/manual-failover-of-azure-file-storage/).

 [@devkeydet](https://twitter.com/devkeydet)